• Americas

 • Search This Site

-Amber French, Editorial Advisor and Co-Editor of Minds of the Movement
+Amber French, Senior Advisor and Managing Editor of Minds of the Movement

 January 28, 2016 by

-Previously as ICNC’s Coordinator of Editorial Activities, she coordinated design work in support of developing a new ICNC logo, and editorial and design work in support of publishing ICNC monographs.
-In 2015, she also served as Co-Editor of openDemocracy’s civilResistance page, commissioning, editing, and promoting articles on a wide range of topics related to civil resistance.
+Previously as ICNC’s Coordinator of Editorial Activities, Amber edited and coordinated design work in support of publishing nine ICNC monographs and special reports (online and in print edition).
+In 2015, she also served as Co-Editor of openDemocracy’s civilResistance page, commissioning, editing and promoting articles on a wide range of topics related to civil resistance.
+From 2014 to 2016, Amber worked in diverse roles for the ICNC Summer Institute for the Advanced Study of Nonviolent Conflict, including logistics, community engagement, session facilitation, as well as co-leading a presentation on Diaspora and Civil Resistance.

-Amber came to ICNC with years of professional research, writing, and editing experience, including with ICF International, as editor of the Migration Policy Institute’s Migration Information Source, and as co-editor of the New Diversities journal co-published by UNESCO and the Max Planck Institute for the Study of Religious and Ethnic Diversity.
+Amber came to ICNC with years of professional research, writing, program management and editing experience, including with the International Organization for Migration, ICF International, as editor of the Migration Policy Institute’s Migration Information Source, and as co-editor of the New Diversities journal co-published by UNESCO and the Max Planck Institute for the Study of Religious and Ethnic Diversity.
 She has also served as assistant program specialist in UNESCO’s Social and Human Sciences Sector (International Migration and Urbanization Section), and coordinator of the UNESCO chairmanship of the Global Migration Group, an interagency group working to harmonize international migration policies.

 She holds an MA degree in international relations and diplomacy from the American Graduate School of Paris, France.
 Her graduate thesis focused on the human rights outcomes of female migration in the post-colonial context.
 She also holds a BA in international relations and French (double degree) from Tulane University in New Orleans, Louisiana, USA.